LiliaFramework/Lilia/documentation/docs/libraries/lia.admin.md

 The admin library manages user groups, privileges, and bans.
 It automatically disables itself when the SAM or ServerGuard admin mods are detected.

+The base user groups `user`, `admin`, and `superadmin` are created automatically and cannot be removed.

 ---

 ### lia.admin.isDisabled